 Admission Statistics

-Acceptance rate
+Acceptance Rate

-Out of state medical school applicants face high competition and generally low chances of acceptance compared to in state applicants at public medical schools.
-This is because in state medical schools are funded by the state, so they have a specific number of slots that must be allotted to in state students.
-This number varies between public medical schools, but on average, there are less than 10% of spots available for out of state applicants.
-Private schools on the other hand, usually don't have a specific number of spots they need to fill with in state residents, so the acceptance rates at these schools don't differ in state compared with out of state.
-For a full list of medical school acceptance rates, including average GPA and MCAT score, visit our blog.
+Out-of-state medical school applicants face high competition and generally low chances of acceptance compared to in state applicants at public medical schools.
+This is because in-state medical schools are funded by the state, so they have a specific number of slots that must be allotted to in-state students.
+While the number of slots allotted to in state students varies between public medical schools, this variation means that there are less spots available for out-of-state applicants.

-What Makes a Good Out of State Applicant?
+What Makes a Good Out-of-State Applicant?

 1. Stellar Application Materials